dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 Corresponds to the `maxNumMag` and `minNumMag` IEEE operations, they return the value that is greater or lesser in magnitude of the two inputs (respectively).
 For example, `Math.MaxMagnitude(2.0, -3.0)` would return `-3.0`.

 * `ILogB`\
-Corresponds to the `logB` IEEE operation which returns an integral value, it returns the integral base-2 log of the input parameter.
+Corresponds to the `logB` IEEE operation that returns an integral value, it returns the integral base-2 log of the input parameter.
 This is effectively the same as `floor(log2(x))`, but done with minimal rounding error.

 * `ScaleB`\
-Corresponds to the `scaleB` IEEE operation which takes an integral value, it returns effectively `x * pow(2, n)`, but is done with minimal rounding error.
+Corresponds to the `scaleB` IEEE operation that takes an integral value, it returns effectively `x * pow(2, n)`, but is done with minimal rounding error.

 * `Log2`\
 Corresponds to the `log2` IEEE operation, it returns the base-2 logarithm.
 It minimizes rounding error.